Back to Feedback: Dynamics and Heterogeneity in Panel Data: Heterogeneity and feedback

 where $P_i(B_i,\lambda)$ is a second-order polynomial in $B_i$.
 The coefficient of $B_i^2$ in $P_i(B_i,\lambda)$ is $-\lambda\sum_t(X_{it}-\overline{X}_i)^2$.
 If $\sum_t(X_{it}-\overline{X}_i)^2>0$ then the polynomial is strictly concave and it has a finite maximum:

 Hence, if $Z_i(\lambda)$ has finite mean then

 This provides a finite upper bound on $\mu=\mathbb{E}[B_i]$.
 The argument for the lower bound is similar, taking $\lambda<0$.

 This basic bound can be improved in many ways.
 One approach is to optimize with respect to $\lambda$.
-Another approach is to consider additional moment restrictions implied by the model.\footnote{In fact, the model implies a continuum of those, since one can take arbitrary functions of $A_i$, $B_i$, and $X_i^t$ as instruments.} See \citet{lee2020identification} for a detailed analysis of identification and inference on the identified set.
+Another approach is to consider additional moment restrictions implied by the model.\footnote{In fact, the model implies a continuum of those, since one can take arbitrary functions of $A_i$, $B_i$, and $X_i^t$ as instruments.} See \citet{lee2026identification} for a detailed analysis of identification and inference on the identified set.

-It is interesting to note that the existence of a finite bound on $\mu$ contrasts with the discussion following (\ref{prop_eq1})-(\ref{prop_eq2}) that, under (\ref{eq_random_slope_ass}), the identified set of $\mu$ is either a singleton or the whole real line.
+The existence of a finite bound on $\mu$ contrasts with the discussion following (\ref{prop_eq1})-(\ref{prop_eq2}) that, under (\ref{eq_random_slope_ass}), the identified set of $\mu$ is either a singleton or the whole real line.
 The reason is that the bound in (\ref{eq_bound}) is based on (\ref{eq_seq_cond}), which imposes sequential exogeneity \emph{conditional} on $A_i,B_i$.
 Suppose instead that sequential exogeneity holds unconditionally, as in (\ref{eq_random_slope_ass}).
 In this case, the only moment restrictions implied from the model are of the form

 for arbitrary functions $\psi$.
 Then, defining analogously to before

 one notes that $Q_i(A_i,B_i,\lambda)$ is a \emph{first-order} polynomial in $A_i,B_i$ that has no finite maximum (except in trivial cases).
 Hence, indeed, $\mu$ is either point-identified or its identified set is the whole real line in this case.